duongkstn/LLM-elementary-maths-solving-pipeline/README.md

 The given dataset contains approx. 1200 training examples, half of them include `explanation` field.
 So we decided to collect more multiple choice data from [VietJack](https://vietjack.me/).
 Furthermore, we augmented data by calling GPT-4 API to fill missing `explanation` samples.
 We also created dataset programmatically for some types of math problem (including basic calculation).
-To diversify our dataset, we translated famous public datasets using Huggingface.
+To diversify our dataset, we translated famous public datasets using Huggingface 🤗.
 Note that our dataset not only contains samples in multiple choice format, but also in question-answering format.

 #### 3. LLM